beiatrix/beiatrix/src/config/projects/examPlayer.md

 <hr style="border-bottom: 2px solid var(--ion-color-secondary-tint);" />

-In the footer of the exam player, a button with copy "Question X of X" keeps track of where the student is in the exam.
-Clicking this button opens a popover that allows students to quickly see which questions are still unanswered or marked for review, and navigate freely between the questions in the current module.
+In the footer of the exam player, a button labeled "Question X of X" keeps track of the student's progress.
+Clicking this button opens a popover that allows students to quickly see which questions are still unanswered or marked for review and navigate freely between the questions in the current module.

 ![Question Navigator](https://beiatrix.s3.us-west-1.amazonaws.com/projects/exam-player/question-navigator.gif)